ovh/docs/pages/platform/ai/deploy_tuto_11_rasa_chatbot_flask/guide.en-gb.md

 2. Deploy rasa model with AI deploy
 3. Deploy Flask application and converse with the chatbot.

-Here is the small schema to explain to you how it works :
+Here is the small schema to explain to you how it works:

 ![image](images/diagramme.png){.thumbnail}